 Funding Commercial finance.
-Site would yield approximately £1.5m receipt.
-Delivery Comments The proposals would deliver residential development in keeping with the primary uses of the surrounding area and would re-use a previously developed site in a sustainable urban location.
+Site would yield approximately £1.5m receipt Delivery Comments The proposals would deliver residential development in keeping with the primary uses of the surrounding area and would re-use a previously developed site in a sustainable urban location.
 The delivery of residential development is consistent with feedback from the public during the initial Masterplan consultation process.
 An initial phase of redevelopment could be accommodated on the eastern part of the site.
-The delivery of residential development on the western part of the site will not be possible without the relocation - proposed to be adjacent to Middleton Grange Shopping Centre.
+The deliver y of residential development on the western part of the site will not be possible without the relocation of the existing Mill House Leisure Facilities to a new location - proposed to be adjacent to Middleton Grange Shopping Centre.
 This is necessary to ensure the continuity of leisure facilities in Hartlepool.
 The redevelopment will need to consider the potential requirement for affordable housing at the site in line with emerging Council planning policy.
 However, an enabling case could be made to justify a reduced affordable housing provision due to the sale of the site helping to cross fund key community facilities.